charlesreiss/cachelab/README.md

 ## manually created accounts

+`manage.py` has commands:

-`manage.py` has a `make_user` subcommand which can create users with a particular username and password.
+*  `make_user USERNAME PASSWORD` subcommand which can create users with a particular username and password.
+*  `make_staff USERNAME` to mark a user as staff (gives access to some administrative functionality via web interface)
+*  `make_not_staff USERNAME` to mark a user as not-staff

 ## via external authentication